csmertx/csmertx.github.io/content/About/csmertx.md

 An online home for all my notes, and future projects.
 There are some notes here that may help beginners, but mostly these notes are for quick access for when I revisit a project, or edge cases that were difficult to find a solution.
 I'll do my best to remember to time stamp edits, but generally, github.com/csmertx will provide a better idea as to when a particular note was updated or created.

 #### About Me
 Regarding my experience with technology, I am not a professional, but I have considerable hands on experience with Linux.
 My time with Linux started at the beginning of 2013.
-When I started, I did not understand the concept of a command line shell, but as my curiosity grew, so did my understanding.
+I have been using computers for fun, work, and school since 1987.

 #### Website Organization
 There will be future updates to group categories--the structure of the theme makes this task a process.
 But once it's setup, it'll be easy to maintain.
 Timestamps included look like this (220308), because that's how I timestamp filenames (March 8, 2022).
 Still working on unifying Markdown syntax.